 When reviewing providers’ descriptions of the VPN encryption they use (or when inspecting an OpenVPN config file) you may come across the term “CBC cipher block mode”, or see “CBC” appended to the cipher entry (e.g. AES-256-CBC).

 This refers to the Block cipher mode of operation, which is a very complex and highly technical subject.
 The good news for this article is that Cipher Block Chaining (CBC) is the only block cipher mode we have seen supported by commercial VPN providers (to see a full list of ciphers supported by OpenVPN, enter “openvpn –show-ciphers” in a Command prompt/Terminal window).

 Although CBC may theoretically have some vulnerabilities, the general consensus is that CBC is secure (and is recommended in the OpenVPN manual).
-Our basic advice, therefore, is that CBC is fine, and given that you are unlikely to encounter any other Block cipher mode, is not worth worrying about anyway.
+Our basic advice when it comes to explaining VPN encryption, therefore, is that CBC is fine, and given that you are unlikely to encounter any other Block cipher mode, is not worth worrying about anyway.